 Thyroid cancer is a disease in which malignant cancer cells form in the tissues of the thyroid gland.
 Found more often in women, the National Cancer Institute estimates 60,022 new cases of thyroid cancer will be diagnosed in the United States in 2013.

-Like most forms of cancer, thyroid cancer can be broken down into several different types or subgroups, says Jochen Lorch, MD, an oncologist with Dana-Farber’s Head and Neck Cancer Treatment Center.
+Like most forms of cancer, thyroid cancer can be broken down into several different types or subgroups, says Jochen Lorch, MD, director of Dana-Farber’s Thyroid Cancer Center.
 Most types of thyroid cancer are treatable and in some cases, curable, Lorch says.

 Below, Lorch provides some more information about the disease:

 1. What are the different types of thyroid cancer?

 Papillary – This is the most common type of thyroid cancers and is classified as a “differentiated” thyroid cancer.
 Papillary thyroid cancer is a slow-growing cancer that forms into small, finger-like shapes.

 - Follicular – A slow-growing thyroid cancer that forms in the follicular cells of the thyroid.
 It is also classified as a differentiated thyroid cancer.

 - Poorly differentiated thyroid cancer – A sub-type of papillary and follicular thyroid cancer that is frequently also classified as differentiated thyroid cancer.